rohan-motukuri/image-snippets-generator/README.md

 **Disclaimer**: This is a personal project with no intention of commercial gain.

-# About
+# G-Suite Integrated Image Snippet Generator
 This project aims to generate snippets of images from PDF or Image files from the comfort of one's own Google Drive.
-The application is designed to use the Commenting featue of Google Drive to extract specific areas of images from PDFs or Images.
+The application is designed to use the commenting featue of Google Drive to extract specific areas of images from PDFs or Images.
 This is a complete cloud-based project built primarily on Google Suite of applications with the additon of Microsoft Power Automate as the main processing unit.

 ## Tools and Technologies:
 - Google App Scripts, Microsoft Power Automate